 There are plenty of charity organizations that offer dental care and dentures for low-income households.
 You may be able to get a big discount or even free prostheses.

 Here’s a list of the charities you can take a look at that offer services for those with medical risks, the elderly, or those who are disabled:

-Going through the United Way is also a great idea — they can help you find low-cost denture services in your community.
+Going through the United Way is also a great idea, as they can help you find low-cost denture services in your community.
 They provide services to high-achieving children and their parents, students, and those who otherwise have no access to quality care.